eazar001/mousetrap/README.md

 ```
 $ mousetrap -t 10 -d my_device_id
 ```

 `my_device_id` is the filename you've determined corresponds to your mouse, from the previous step.
+The `-t` flag specifies your preferred idle time.

 ### Final notes